edugenia/edugenia.github.io/docs/irregulars-web.md

 * responsive layout for mobile browsers too
 * free and ad-free
-* neat and searchable collection of all verbs always available
+* neat and searchable collection of all verbs
 * audio with pronunciation
 * learn without assessments or challenge yourself with tests
 * you choose the number of questions